-For the year ending December 31, 2020, the City remains operable with no foreseeable change in operations; the assumption is that the City owned Dams and any other potential infrastructure are not subject to the requirements of obtaining an estimate of an asset retirement obligation liability.
+For the year ending December 31, 2021, the City remains operable with no foreseeable change in operations; the assumption is that the City owned Dams and any other potential infrastructure are not subject to the requirements of obtaining an estimate of an asset retirement obligation liability.
 As such, the City's respective potential future retirement obligations associated were not calculated given the period and extent of the obligation under GASB Statement No. 83 is considered indeterminate.
 As a result, no estimate of the Asset Retirement Obligation was completed for these assets; an Asset Retirement Obligation will be assessed and recorded should future events warrant.

-As of December 31, 2020, the City owns, operates and maintains 10 wells having average estimated useful lives remaining of 34 years that it also does not foresee decommissioning into the foreseeable future; however, in the unlikely event that the City were to decommission these wells there are specific decommissioning requirements within the Washington Administrative code (WAC) 173-160-381.
-The City obtained estimates to support that these potential decommissioning costs are not a substantial cost to the government in quantitative or qualitative terms.
-The City is aware of the WAC requirements and the impact of these one-time decommissioning costs per well.
-An Asset Retirement Obligation will be assessed and recorded should future events warrant a change.
+As of December 31, 2021, the City owns, operates, and maintains 10 wells having average estimated useful lives remaining of between 47 and 88 years that it also does not foresee decommissioning in the future; however, in the event that the City were to decommission these wells there are specific decommissioning requirements within the Washington Administrative Code (WAC) 173-160-381.
+The City obtained an engineering estimate of potential decommissioning costs which supports the City's ARO liability at December 31, 2021, of \$200,743 and a deferred outflow of \$149,726.
+The obligation will be paid from operating income of the Water Sewer Fund; no assets have been set aside to fund this obligation.